guhan/zerotociso/docs/CRYPTOGRAPHY.md

 - Nonrepudiation: only works with assymetric encryption

 ## Key Concepts
-- Confusion: the relation ship between the plaintext and the key is so compliated the attacker can't alter the plaintext and try to figure out the key
+- Confusion: the relationship between the plaintext and the key is so complicated the attacker can't alter the plaintext and try to figure out the key
 - Diffusion: A change in the plaintext results in multiple changes across the ciphertext